LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 -  Immediately before a type definition
 -  Immediately before a trait definition
--  Immediately before a method definition; either inside or outside of a type definition
+-  Immediately before a member or unbound method definition
 -  Immediately before a trait's provide or require section

 ::